South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 South Carolina Performance Insights

-- The Gamecocks outscore opponents by 29.4 points per game (scoring 80.5 points per game to rank seventh in college basketball while allowing 51.1 per outing to rank third in college basketball) and have a +1061 scoring differential overall.
+- The Gamecocks' +1061 scoring differential (outscoring opponents by 29.4 points per game) is a result of scoring 80.5 points per game (seventh in college basketball) while allowing 51.1 per outing (third in college basketball).

-- South Carolina's offense has been less effective in SEC tilts this year, tallying 80 points per contest, compared to its overall average of 80.5 PPG.
+- South Carolina is scoring 80 points per game this year in conference action, which is 0.5 fewer points per game than its overall average (80.5).

-- The Gamecocks post 84.8 points per game at home, compared to 77.2 points per game on the road, a difference of 7.6 points per contest.
+- Offensively, the Gamecocks have played better at home this year, scoring 84.8 points per game, compared to 77.2 per game in away games.

 Iowa Performance Insights

-- The Hawkeyes outscore opponents by 16.7 points per game (posting 87.6 points per game, first in college basketball, and giving up 70.9 per contest, 318th in college basketball) and have a +602 scoring differential.
+- The Hawkeyes are outscoring opponents by 16.7 points per game, with a +602 scoring differential overall.
+They put up 87.6 points per game (first in college basketball) and allow 70.9 per outing (318th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.